100 Food Things to Try in Brighton and Sussex

 For anyone that believes vegetarian is all lentils, brussel sprouts and broccoli – they need to come back down to mother nature’s earth and visit a quaint new tapas place called; Rootcandi.
 The newest addition to the buzzing Brighton’s vegetarian scene, Rootcandi is a plant-based, vegan restaurant with out of this world flavours and textures.
 18 of the 24 tapas dishes gluten-free, and Rootcandi are aiming to increase this number as they develop the menu.
 Here is Carissa’s review for Rootcandi.

 The well known vegetarian restaurant 1847 has come to Brighton, and has been welcomed with open arms.
 The menu consists of fresh and innovative vegetarian and vegan food with plenty of gluten free offerings too.
-Their beautifully refurbished venue on North Street in Brighton’s North Laine has a cocktail bar in the basement called Dandelion serving botanical based cocktails in it’s swanky setting.
-Great for after work, or a pre night out drink!
+Their beautifully refurbished venue on North Street in Brighton’s North Laine has a cocktail bar in the basement called Dandelion serving botanical based cocktails in a swanky setting.

 17. Al Calzone At Al Duomo